rezamt/aws-lambda-java-starter/README.md

 # AWS Managed Services Integrated IDE (Eclipse)
 This section desribes how to install or upgrade the AWS Toolkit for Eclipse.
 [Readmore](https://docs.aws.amazon.com/toolkit-for-eclipse/v1/user-guide/setup-install.html)

+Note: If you are IntelliJ Expert, you just need to checkout project in you IntelliJ Smart IDEA.

+# Additional Notes
+This function is designed to handle AWS API Gateway Events, you can change the Lamabda handler implementation for S3 Events, etc.